day8/re-frame/docs/clojurescript.md

 ## Evaluating Lists

 A `list` evaluates to a function call.
-And, in a functional language, function calls are a big deal, so this section is very important.
+Oh, now it is getting intersting.
+In a functional language, function calls are a big deal, so this section is very important.

 Here's an example list  `#!clj (f arg1 arg2 arg3)`.
 It has four elements.
-A list is evaluated in two steps:
+Such a list is evaluated in two steps:

   1. first, each element in the list is evaluated (all four of them in this example)
   2. then, a function call occurs
      - the evaluation of the 1st element will be the function called
      - the evaluation of the other elements (3 in the case above) will be the actual arguments in this function call

 The entire list evaluates to the return value of the function call.
-So, if this example function call returned `#!clj (inc 3)` then `#!clj (f arg1 arg2 arg3)` would evaluate to `#!clj (inc 3)`.
+So, if this example function call returned the string `#!clj "maybe Satoshi"` then the list `#!clj (f arg1 arg2 arg3)` would evaluate to `#!clj "maybe Satoshi"`.

 !!!
 Note "Symbols evaluating to functions"
     In normal Clojure code, the 1st element of a list is often a symbol.
+Let's talk about that.

-For example, in some of the examples to follow we'll be looking at `#!clj (inc 3)`.  `#!clj inc` is a symbol.
+    In some of the examples to follow, we'll be looking at `#!clj (inc 3)`.
+Here, `#!clj inc` is a symbol.

-    In step 1, all elements of the list are evaluated.
-If the first element of the list is a symbol, we learned already that it will evaluate to what it is bound to.
+    In step 1, all elements of the list are evaluated and, if the first element of the list is a symbol, we learned already that it will evaluate to what it is bound to.
 So, if a symbol, like `#!clj inc`, is bound to a function, it is ***that*** function which is called in step 2.

     So `#!clj inc` is a symbol, not a function.
-But it is bound to a function.
+But it _is_ bound to a function.
 A subtle but important distinction.

-    If, instead `#!clj inc` was bound to `#!clj 27` we couldn't use it in the first position of a list, because it is bound to a number, not a function.
-We'd get an error.
+    If, instead, `#!clj inc` was bound to `#!clj 27` we couldn't use it in the first position of a list, because it is bound to a number, not a function.
+We'd get an error at call time.

-    Also, perhaps surprisingly for you, the symbol `#!clj +` is also bound to a fucntion in the standard library.
-Less surprisingly, this function adds its arguments together.
-More soon.
+    Also, perhaps surprisingly for you, the symbol `#!clj +` is also bound to a function in the standard library.
+You might be able to guess what it does to its args, and returns.

 Example list evaluations: